 You can continue to use the funds remaining in your FSA to pay for eligible expenses incurred prior to the effective date you waived coverage.
 However, you will not be reimbursed for any expenses incurred after the effective date for which the FSA benefit was waived.
 You would still have until May 31 of the following year to submit claims for eligible expenses incurred prior to the effective date you waived coverage.
-See FSA reimbursement forms under Take action to access the paper claim forms and instructions for completing them.
+See FSA reimbursement forms under Take Action to access the paper reimbursement forms and instructions for completing them.

 What happens to the money in my FSA if I no longer work for Vanguard?

-How do I submit paper claim forms?
+How do I submit paper reimbursement forms?

 Note: If you request reimbursement for a copay or coinsurance, you must have a receipt that specifically states the expense was for a copay or coinsurance.
 Aetna will return any receipts that do not include this information.

-How does Aetna's Streamline system work?
+How does Aetna's Streamline feature work?

 For example, when you go for a regular office visit, you'll present your Aetna ID card and pay the required deductible or coinsurance.
 Without requiring you to submit an FSA claim, Aetna will automatically reimburse the deductible or coinsurance amount to the bank account where your paycheck is deposited and will update your prior year's FSA balance first, if applicable.